 The Renaissance School of Medicine expects that each student admitted will complete the full curriculum of required courses and electives under the established School policies.
-Academic requirements for each year of medical school are available on the Office of Medical Education Webpages.
+Academic requirements for each year of medical school are available on the Undergraduate Medical Education (UGME) webpage.
 Grades, MCAT scores, letters of evaluation, and extracurricular and work experiences are carefully examined.
-The candidate's motivation and personal qualifications, as indicated in the application, letters of evaluation, and a personal interview, also contribute greatly to the admissions assessment.*
+The candidate's motivation and personal qualifications, as indicated in the application, letters of evaluation and a personal interview also contribute greatly to the admissions assessment.*

-Prospective students are advised to consult the current on-line edition of the Association of American Medical Colleges (AAMC) Medical School Admission Requirements (MSAR) at https://students-residents.aamc.org/applying-medical-school/applying-med...
+Prospective students are advised to consult the current online edition of the Association of American Medical Colleges (AAMC) Medical School Admission Requirements (MSAR).

-Renaissance School of Medicine at Stony Brook University Admissions Requirements For The 2019 Entering Class
+The following courses are HIGHLY RECOMMENDED for the Renaissance School of Medicine at Stony Brook University 2024 Entering Class:

 Chemistry - minimum of 4 semesters including coursework in general and organic chemistry and a course in biochemistry.
-A minimum of 3 semesters of lab is required.
+A minimum of 3 semesters of lab is highly recommended.

 English/Writing - 1 semester